rh-aiservices-bu/rhai-agentic-demo/README.md

 Send a slack message to agentic-ai-slack with the status of the account Generate a PDF document with a summary of the support cases and the account status Upload the pdf
-Send the link to the agentic-ai-slack channel
+Send the link to the agentic-ai-slack channel with the pdf url
 ```